Jungle-Scout-Discount-Code-2025-44-OFF/.github/profile/README.md

 We’re proud to say that we are an official partner of Jungle Scout, and through this partnership, we’re able to offer exclusive discounts on their top plans—just for our readers.

-Here’s a quick look at what’s available for May 2025:
+Here’s a quick look at what’s available for June 2025:

 | Deal                      | Standard Price | Discounted Price | Discount      |
 |---------------------------|----------------|------------------|---------------|